 Matters of Emphasis

-As discussed in Note 2 to the financial statements, in 2018, the Authority adopted new accounting guidance, Governmental Accounting Standards Board Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
+As discussed in Note 12 to the financial statements, the effects of the COVID-19 pandemic could lead to a reduction in the Authority's revenues.
 Our opinion is not modified with respect to this matter.

 Other Matters